grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 reboot
 ```

-## Install Packstack on the Controller Only
+## Install Openstack-Packstack on the Controller Only

 We will use openstack-packstack to install Openstack Newton (RHOSP 10) for simplicity sake.
-Openstack-Packstack will get the configuration about 90% complete.
+Openstack-packstack is a utility that will perform approximately 90% of the necessary Openstack Configuration.
+It's a much less painless process then attempting a manual installtion of Openstack.
 Once we deploy the "answer-file" and the openstack-packstack installation is complete we will have to make a few minor chnages.
 The opentack-packstack "answer-file" is used to push the configuration objects we want to use to the openstack-packstack installer.

 __Note:__ Packstack and its answer file are only used on the Controller node.